-- 1. If the project is not editable, make it editable as described in Editing a Project. - 2.
-Perform one of the following steps as required: - Expand the project tree, select the folder or file to be deleted and, in the right pane, click Delete.
+- 1. Perform one of the following steps as required: - Expand the project tree, select the folder or file to be deleted and, in the right pane, click Delete.

-Figure 119: Deleting a project element
+Figure 116: Deleting a project element

-To delete an element inside the parent folder, select that folder, click Elements to expand the folder and then click Delete \\ at the right of the item to be deleted.
+To delete an element inside the parent folder, select that folder, click Elements to expand the folder and then click Delete at the right of the item to be deleted.

-Figure 120: Deleting project elements from the Elements tab
+Figure 117: Deleting project elements from the Elements tab

-3. In the confirmation window, click OK.
+2. In the confirmation window, click OK.